-Ken Sweeney’s In Search of the Blue Nile documentary a must-listen
+Ken Sweeney’s documentary In Search of the Blue Nile is a must-listen

 Steeling myself for a bunch of mindless but necessary ironing, I put on something for the soul.
 A Facebook-flagged podcast on The Blue Nile.
 It’s called In Search Of The Blue Nile, and was made by music journalist Ken Sweeney, who also narrates.
 I believe Ken lives just up the road from me, in Skerries.